 OKRs have to enable the whole organization to work in the same direction (Alignment), with a common and clear target (Focus) that is easily measurable (Tracking) and that motivates people to deliver the best of themselves (Stretching).

-Focus-Alignment-Tracking-Stretching are the characteristics of good OKRs and as John Doerr defined in his book Measure what matters, the “Superpowers” that OKRs provide to organizations.
-There are several best practices that can be taken into account when implementing OKRs in your organization.
+Focus-Alignment-Tracking-Stretching are the characteristics of good OKRs and as John Doerr defined in his book “Measure What Matters”, the “Superpowers” that OKRs give to organizations.
+There are several best practices that can be utilized when implementing OKRs within your organization.

-- Simply WHAT you want to achieve.
+- Simply WHAT you want to achieve

-- Important, concrete and action oriented.
+- Important, concrete and action oriented

-- They benchmark and monitor HOW we get to the objective.
+- They benchmark and monitor HOW we get to the objective

-- KR should be concise, specific, and measurable.
+- KR should be concise, specific, and measurable

 - KRs typically include hard numbers

-Let’s see it with an example:
+Let’s see it in an example: